grafana/grafana/docs/sources/enterprise/access-control-refactor/enable-rbac.md

 1. Save your changes and restart the Grafana server.

-1. To verify that it is enabled, refer to [verify that fine-grained access control is enabled](#verify-that-fine-grained-access control-is-enabled).
+1. To verify that it is enabled, refer to [verify that role-based access control is enabled](#verify-that-role-based-access-control-is-enabled).

-## Verify that fine-grained access control is enabled
+## Verify that role-based access control is enabled

-To verify that fine-grained access control is enabled, send an HTTP request to the check endpoint.
+To verify that role-based access control is enabled, send an HTTP request to the check endpoint.

 For more information about sending an HTTP request to the check endpoint, refer to [Check endpoint]({{< relref "../../http_api/access_control.md#check-if-enabled" >}}).